christiskatsouris/Introduction-Matlab/README.md

 Suppose we have invested some money in  fund which pays 5% (compound) interest per year, and we would like to know how long it takes for the value of the investment to double.

-In practise this example demonstrates the main difference of the functionality of the for loop versus the while loop for looping purposes.
+Remark: In practise this example demonstrates the main difference of the functionality of the 'for' loop versus the 'while' loop for looping purposes.
+In particular for the above calculation we need to obtain a statement of the account for each year until the balance is doubled.
+Therefore, we cannot use a 'for' loop in this case, because we do not know beforehand how long this will take, so we cannot assign a value for the number of iterations on entering the loop.
+Thus, we should use a 'while' loop.